Suresh-Subedi/suresh-subedi.github.io/programmers-azerty.md

 ´, ` requires AltGr and must be typed twice or with space/other key (dead key)

 ### The Good
 It is not only bad though as a programmer.
 It also has some positive sides.
 For some symbols, like &, ", ', (, !, ), $, ; and :, you don't have to press any other keys (Shift, AltGr).
-Querty would have been nice for programmers if symbols were default instead of numbers.
+Qwerty would have been nice for programmers if symbols were default instead of numbers.